treboryatska/gitdao/README.md

 Create the necessary tools so any project can easily create any governance model they see fit.

-Decentralize the governance of FOSS projects.
+Decentralize the governance of FOSS projects in part or in full.

 ## Why GitDAO?

 FOSS projects require some sort of governance.
 Even with open source code, someone has to decide what features to approve, what pull requests to merge, etc. Historically if a large enough group of contributors disagreed with the original founder, they would fork the project and create a new one.

 Today many FOSS (free and open source software) projects are controlled by the original founders.
 So even thought the source code is open, the governance of the project is not.
-This can be a problem.
+This may be ok for some projects but not necessarly for all.

 I believe governance of a FOSS project should be able to be more dynamic.
-It should evolve naturally and seemslessly with the project as people come and go.
+It should have the option to be able to evolve naturally and seemslessly with the project as people come and go.

+We should also **have the option to be able to split the management of the project between the founders, contributors, owners or even users in whatever way they see fit**.
+There is no easy way to do this today.

+With GitDAO you could for example, set a fixed percentage ownership for the founders and a fixed percentage for the contributors.
+The part you assign to the contributors is continuosly been realocated between the contributors as the project evolves with the rules you define.

 FOSS projects have: